annameliksetian/annameliksetian.cv.github.io/index.md

 - **LinkedIn:** [linkedin.com/in/ameliksetian](https://www.linkedin.com/in/ameliksetian/)

 ## About
 I am a doctoral candidate at Jagiellonian University and a member of the [LangUsta (Psychology of Language and Bilingualism) lab](https://langusta.psychologia.uj.edu.pl) in Kraków, Poland.
-My research focuses on language processing in multilinguals with a particular interest in how they apply language control and domain-general cognitive control.
-Specifically, I explore whether there is a relationship between the control processes and the level of proximity in a language pair.
-In my free time, I engage in various EdTech projects.
+My research focus is psycholinguistics and cognitive psychology.
+Outside academia, I engage in various EdTech projects, professional mentoring, and reviewing academic publications.

 ## Education
 - **PhD candidate, Cognitive Neuroscience**